airpair/authoring-guide/post.md

 **Tip 1** Use psuedo headings (Like in this section) instead of h5 and h6.
 - - -
-**Tip 2** Consider breaking a post into multiple parts if you can't figure out how to keep the ToC a resonable length.
+**Tip 2** Consider breaking a post into multiple parts if you can't figure out how to keep the ToC a reasonable length.

 ** 3.6.3.4 *Numbering format* **